tudasc/TypeART/README.md

 ##### CMake projects

-When using CMake, the wrapper must be disabled during configuration (to pass internal compiler checks) but enabled for the build.
+When using CMake, disable the wrapper during configuration (to pass internal compiler checks) but enable it for the build step.

 ```shell
 # Temporarily disable wrapper with environment flag TYPEART_WRAPPER=OFF for configuration: